Web3-Pi/web3-reverse-proxy-docs/docs/index.md

-# Web3 Reverse Proxy
+# Web3 Proxy

-Manage multiple Ethereum nodes with Web3 Reverse Proxy, a powerful tool that offers out-of-the-box features such as enhanced availability through redundancy or detailed usage statistics and control via a web-based interface.
+Manage multiple Ethereum nodes with Web3 Proxy, a powerful tool that offers out-of-the-box features such as enhanced availability through redundancy or detailed usage statistics and control via a web-based interface.

 It is an HTTP proxy that handles Ethereum RPC calls and forwards them to connected Ethereum nodes.